MuNgTuNg/ShbGameEngine/README.md

 All fonts added to the `resources/fonts` folder that are in .ttf format will also be scraped and added to the engine.

 This is a work in progress.
 I intend to make the architecture of this code much more efficient and intuitive in the coming months.
 I also intend to add a section for listing controls but I have not decided on a final layout for them as of yet.

+Todo Wishlist:
+Windows build method.
+json support.
+Scripting support (lua or custom .txt config files).
+Game object serialisation.